 - 1 cup chicken broth (optional for consistency)

 - In a large pot, sauté the onions in oil.
 In the last minute of cooking, add the minced garlic.
 Sauté for a full minute, then continue with the recipe.

 - Stir in the meat and brown, breaking it up as you stir.

-- Stir in everything else and cook over medium-high heat until the meat is cooked through.
+- Stir in all the remaining ingredients and cook over medium-high heat until the meat is cooked through.
 Stir frequently to avoid any burning on the bottom of your pot.
-If you need extra liquid, you can always stir in a little chicken broth to get the consistency you like.
+If you need extra liquid, you can stir in 1 cup of chicken broth to get the consistency you like.
 But I found that the salsa was enough.
 It will also depend on how much water comes out of your ground turkey during cooking.

 - Place the lid on the pot and cook for approximately 15-20 minutes, or until the meat is fully cooked.